syncfusion-content/blazor-docs/blazor/bullet-chart/title.md

 ---
 layout: post
-title: Title and SubTitle in Blazor Bullet Chart component | Syncfusion
+title: Title and Subtitle in Blazor Bullet Chart Component | Syncfusion
-description: Learn here all about Title and SubTitle of Syncfusion Bullet Chart (SfBulletChart) component and more.
+description: Learn here all about Title and Subtitle in Syncfusion Blazor Bullet Chart component and more.
 platform: Blazor
 control: Bullet Chart
 documentation: ug
 ---

-# Title and SubTitle in Blazor Bullet Chart (SfBulletChart)
+# Title and Subtitle in Blazor Bullet Chart Component

 ## Title